 Soybean crush - The term soybean "crush" refers to both to the physical processing of soybeans and to the dollar-value premium received for processing soybeans into their component products of meal and oil.
 The conventional model says that processing 60 pounds (one bushel) of soybeans produces 11 pounds of soybean oil, 44 pounds of 48% protein soybean meal, 3 pounds of hulls, and 1 pound of waste.
 The Gross Processing Margin (GPM) or crush equals (0.22 times Soybean Meal Prices in dollars per ton) + (11 times Soybean Oil prices in cents/pound) - Soybean prices in $/bushel.
 A higher crush value will occur when the price of the meal and oil products are strong relative to soybeans, e.g., because of supply disruptions or because of an increase in demand for the products.
 When the crush value is high, companies will have a strong incentive to buy raw soybeans and boost the output of the products.
 That supply increase should eventually bring the crush value back into line with the long-term equilibrium.

-Prices - CME soybean meal futures prices (Barchart.com electronic symbol ZM) opened the year 2019 at about $306.2 per short ton, rallied to a 7-1/2 year high of about $474.1 in January, and then ratcheted lower the rest of the year to close the year down -2.1% at $299.
-9 per short ton.
+Prices - CME soybean meal futures prices (Barchart.com electronic symbol ZM) opened the year 2021 at about $434.4 per short ton, rallied to a 7-1/2 year high of about $474.1 in January, and then ratcheted lower the rest of the year to close the year down -5.2% yr/yr at about $411.6 per short ton.

 Supply - World soybean meal production in 2021/22 is expected to rise +3.1% yr/yr to a new record high of 255.929 million metric tons.
 The world's largest soybean meal producers are expected to be China with 30.0% of world production in 2020/21, the U.S. with 18.3%, Brazil with 14.3%, and Argentina with 12.6%.